 Thankfully a few people, like Tristan Weis, are not only producing great video art (bonus because its made in the open source Blender software), but sharing the process behind it.

 Maybe all you want is the funny cow.

 I seek more.

-The post "Cowterspace: More Than A Cute Cow in Space Video" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2014/11/cowterspace/) on November 27, 2014.
+The post "Cowterspace: More Than A Cute Cow in Space Video" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2014/11/cowterspace/) on November 27, 2014.